Why should students not have homework?

 Reduces time for exercise

 More homework means more sitting and less time to do physical activities that benefit our health.
-Hiking, swimming, fitness, and all other activities that require us to move are good for our all-around well-being.
+Hiking, swimming, and all other activities that require us to move are good for our overall well-being.
 If we are forced to sit for hours on end every single day, it can be dangerous for our health.

 Limits creative thinking